Credit Limit Too Low?

-But don't cut up or cancel the card just to spite the bank.
+You're pleased as you've been accepted for a new credit card.
+However you then spot the credit limit is too low to cover the purchase you need it for, or you're unable to shift all your debts to it.
+Yet don't just cut up or cancel the card just to spite the bank.
 It's likely to hurt you more than them.
-If you're disappointed with your credit limit when applying to shift debts, earn cashback or more, this quick guide will show you how to deal with it.
+Instead, this quick guide will show you how to deal with it.

-Hi, I've an outstanding balance of £3,000 on a credit card with Suntanner Bank and I tried to shift it to Barstools Bank's 0% for 25 month deal for a 1.2% fee.
+Hi, I've an outstanding balance of £3,000 on a credit card with Suntanner Bank and I tried to shift it to Barstools Bank's 25 month 0% deal for a 2% fee.

 I applied online, told them I wanted an interest-free balance transfer of £3,000 and gave them the card number as requested.
 I got accepted OK, but with a miserable credit limit of £1,500 so no possibility of a transfer.
 I've told them what to do with their card!

 Of course it may feel good, but it's actually biting off your nose to spite your face.
 Here's a quick Q&A to take you through how it works, and what you can do.
 Note that this guide is for NEW cards.
 For dealing with old ones, see Cancel Unused Credit Cards?

 When you get a new credit card, that card will come with a credit limit.
 This is the maximum amount the lender is prepared to lend you on this card.
 If you spend more and go over your credit limit, you're likely to face a £12 charge for doing so.